Cold Creek Flowers in winter is a wonderland of WINTER TULIPS!

 Cold Creek Flowers is located in Clear Creek, CA near Lake Almanor.
-It is a very small micro-farm specializing in flowers that grow in the cold like peonies and tulips.
+The micro-farm specializes in flowers that grow in the cold like peonies and tulips.

 The dirt (soil) at Cold Creek Flowers is the result of the local forest and residential trees creating a "lasagna" (layer upon layer) of organic material that has decomposed into healthy soil.
 The water is from a spring creek and goes back into the local water table.
 Big rocks curtesy of ancient Lassen Volcano eruptions and sections of the farm where the dirt is really fine are the major things considered when deciding what to grow.